 How to fix this problem: We had to put nofollow tags on the credit links coming back to our website so Google wouldn't pass SEO credit.
 Sound crazy?
 Not if you think like Google and any backlinks you have control over should not pass credit back to your website.

 The bottom line is that we never did any spammy backlinking or any black or grey hat SEO, ever.
 Was it fair to be punished?
 No. Is this what we should have expected?
 Yes.

 Are we done?

 No. We are still recovering and working on our backlinks.

 Why is this a good thing?

-Google has changed the entire landscape for SEO forever and requires changing everything in regards to how to optimize for the web.
+Google has changed the entire landscape for SEO forever and requires a disciplined approach for how to optimize for the web.

 Coming up next: Surprising results from traffic analysis (Hint - There is hope)

 Let Us Know What You Thought about this Post.